AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/online-channels/best-practices-for-setting-up-utm-parameters.md

 Notice that terms/channel are not duplicated and utm_term is not used in this case.

-If there are any questions, reach out to your Customer Success Manager or [[!DNL Marketo] Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.
+If there are any questions, reach out to your Customer Success Manager or [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.